Ajogyo

-Ajogyo is a 2024 Indian Bengali language romantic thriller written and directed by Kaushik Ganguly.
+Ajogyo is a 2024 Indian Bengali-language romantic thriller film written and directed by Kaushik Ganguly.
 The film stars Prosenjit Chatterjee, Rituparna Sengupta, Silajit Majumder and Lily Chakravarty in the lead roles.
 Ambarish Bhattacharya and Sudip Mukherjee play other pivotal roles.
 It is produced by Surinder Singh and Nispal Singh under the banner of Surinder Films.

 This film marked the 50th collaboration of the iconic pair of Prosenjit - Rituparna in the lead roles.
 Indraadip Dasgupta, Anupam Roy and Ranajoy Bhattacharjee did the music of the film.
 It was released in the theatres on 7 June 2024.
 The film opened to positive responses from the critics and audiences alike.
 The film was a commercial success.

 Synopsis

-Parna's (Rituparna Sengupta) husband Raktim (Silajit Majumder) was suddenly fired from his job.
-In this crisis-ridden state, they received an unexpected guest Prosen Mitra (Prosenjit Chatterjee).
+Parna's husband Raktim was suddenly fired from his job.
+In this crisis-ridden state, they received an unexpected guest Prosen Mitra.
 He is her husband's confidante.
 The story revolves around whether Prasen will be able to usher in happiness in the breaking down family or will he create further problems.